P.O.D.: Early years (1991–1993)

-In 1991, friends Wuv Bernardo and Marcos Curiel engaged in jam sessions, with Bernardo playing the drums and Curiel covering guitar with no vocalist.
-Calling themselves Eschatos, they started playing at keg parties doing Metallica and Slayer cover songs.

-After his mother's fatal illness, Sonny Sandoval converted to Christianity and was asked by Bernardo, his cousin, to join the band as a way to keep his mind straight as mentioned on their DVD, Still Payin' Dues.
-They then recruited bassist Gabe Portillo and eventually changed their name to P.O.D.
+In 1991 as a precursor to P.O.D., Sonny Sandoval fronted a rap/hip-hop group called Unlicensed Product, while Wuv Bernardo, Marcos Curiel and Gabe Portillo were in a thrash metal band called Eschatos.
+In 1992, Eschatos recruited Sandoval on vocals, which Bernardo believed would help him with his mother's recent death to Leukemia.
+They renamed the group to Payable on Death, a banking-term pitched by Bernardo's girlfriend who worked in a bank at the time.
+The name was later shortened to P.O.D.
+They recorded their first song that year, "Three In the Power of One", which was later included on their debut studio album Snuff the Punk.

 Snuff the Punk and Brown (1994–1998)

 After recording a demo tape, Traa Daniels joined the band in 1994 when they needed a bassist for some shows to replace Portillo.
 P.O.D. signed with Rescue Records, a label created by Bernardo's father, Noah Bernardo Sr., who was also the band's first manager.
 Between 1994 and 1997, they released three albums under the label, Snuff the Punk, Brown and Payable on Death Live.
-Longtime manager Tim Cook was first introduced to the band when he booked them to play his club The Where-House in Bartlesville, Oklahoma following strong local word of mouth support.
+Longtime manager Tim Cook was first introduced to the band when he booked them to play his club The Where-House in Bartlesville, Oklahoma, following strong local word of mouth support.
 He later described their performance by saying: "I stood at the back of the venue with tears in my eyes – it was the greatest thing I had ever seen."
 By that point, Bernardo Sr. was looking for someone else to take P.O.D.'s career further and so Cook took over as manager.

 Shortly after the release of Payable on Death Live, Essential Records offered P.O.D. a $100,000 recording contract, but on behalf of the band Sandoval told band manager Tim Cook to decline the offer because, "God has a bigger plan for P.O.D."
 When, in 1998, Atlantic Records A&R John Rubeli first came across P.O.D.'s demo he "didn't quite get it", as he later told HitQuarters.
-It was only when he saw them play live at The Roxy on the Sunset Strip and witnessed not just an enthusiastic audience singing every word but the center of a vibrant youth movement that he became convinced by the band.
+It was only when he saw them play live at The Roxy on the Sunset Strip.
 The band was quickly signed to a major-label deal.
 P.O.D. soon released The Warriors EP, a tribute EP to their loyal fans as a transitional album from Rescue Records to Atlantic Records.